daniel347x/docker.github.io/engine/installation/linux/docker-ee/centos.md

 [re-enable it](https://wiki.centos.org/AdditionalResources/Repositories){: target="_blank" class="_" }.

-In addition, you must use the `overlay2` or `devicemapper` storage driver if you use Docker EE. **The `overlay2` driver requires CentOS 7.4 or higher.** On production systems using `devicemapper`, you must use `direct-lvm` mode, which requires one or more dedicated block devices.
+In addition, you must use the `overlay2` or `devicemapper` storage driver if you use Docker EE.
+On production systems using `devicemapper`, you must use `direct-lvm` mode, which requires one or more dedicated block devices.
 Fast storage such as solid-state media (SSD) is recommended.

 ### Uninstall old versions